Dare2python/pvs/README.md

 * `rabbit_start.sh` when run is starting Docker image of proper version (3.8.1) with default user (`user`) and default password (`Munich19`).
 It setups port mapping (`8080:15672  5672:5672`).
 First one is to open [RabbitMQ web management console](http://localhost:8080 "RabbitMQ Mgm").
 The second port is for accessing the RabbitMQ instance from host (using default port `5672`).
 * `rabbit_list.sh` checks that RabbitMQ container is running in local docker instance and shows all `queues` in the local RabbitMQ instance (in Docker container).
 * `rabbit_clear.sh` stops and removes RabbitMQ container (and its all data and queues of course).

+### demo_visual folder
+The folder contains two simple Python 3 scripts `simulator_function.py` and `visualize.py`.
+This folder was used to "play" with mathematical definitions and visualization of hypothesis.
+Wolfram|Alpha and then Wolfram Cloud proved to be more powerful and interesting tool for researching and experimenting with math concepts and practical approximations.
+The Wolfram Cloud notebooks and related exports are explained in another section.

+* `simulator_function.py` contains code and comments used to approximate the PV emulator function.
+The script uses `numpy` which is installed with help of `requirements.txt` described in `demo_rabbit` folder section.
+Of course you are free to setup your environement independently.
+* `visualize.py` makes `pyplot` plot of the simulator function from `simulator_function.py`. `scipy.stats` is used to play with "original" Gaussian PDF (probability density function) `norm.ppf`.